RavensbourneWebMedia/UX-design/sessions/session-15.md

 # Homework

-1. Conduct and record another user-testing session with one or more people.
+1. Conduct and record **another user-testing** session with one or more people.
-2. Write up a user-testing report:
+2. Watch recorded tests, analyse them and write up a **user-testing report**:

  		* What did you find out?
- 		* Did you observe any emerging patterns (eg: similar comments from different people, similar obstacles they got stuck on)?
+ 		* Did you observe any **emerging patterns** (eg: similar comments from different people, similar obstacles they got stuck on)?
  		* How are you going to fold their feedback into your design?
+Put together a list of **action items**
- 		* What did you learn about user-testing in general?
+ 		* What did you learn about **user-testing in general**?